-The Securities Exchange Act of 1934, as amended (the "Exchange Act") enables our shareholders to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in "Compensation Discussion & Analysis," the 2018 Summary Compensation Table and the related compensation tables, notes, and narratives in this Proxy Statement.
+Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") enables our shareholders to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in "Compensation Discussion and Analysis," the 2019 Summary Compensation Table and the related compensation tables, notes, and narratives in this Proxy Statement.
 This proposal, known as a "Say-on-Pay" proposal, gives our shareholders the opportunity to express their views on our named executive officers' compensation as a whole.
 This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our named executive officers and the philosophy, policies and practices described in this Proxy Statement.

 The Say-on-Pay vote is advisory and, therefore, it is not binding on us, our Board or our Compensation Committee.
-The Say-on-Pay vote will, however, provide information to us regarding investor sentiment about our executive compensation philosophy, policies and practices, which our Compensation Committee and our Board will consider when determining executive compensation following the annual meeting.
+The Say-on-Pay vote will, however, provide information to us regarding investor sentiment about our executive compensation philosophy, policies and practices, which our Compensation Committee and our Board will consider when determining executive compensation following the Annual Meeting.
+Consistent with the preference of our shareholders as determined by the last vote to approve the frequency of our Say-on-Pay vote, we intend to conduct a Say-on-Pay vote annually.

 Our compensation programs are designed to support our business goals and promote our long-term profitable growth.
-Our equity plans are intended to align compensation with the long-term interests of our shareholders.
-We urge shareholders to read the "Compensation Discussion & Analysis" section of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives.
-We also encourage you to review the 2018 Summary Compensation Table and other related compensation tables and narratives, which provide detailed information on the compensation of our named executive officers.
-Our Board and our Compensation Committee believe that the policies and procedures described and explained in the "Compensation Discussion & Analysis" are effective in achieving our goals, and that the compensation of our named executive officers reported in this Proxy Statement has supported and contributed to the Company's recent and long-term success.
+Our equity programs are intended to align compensation with the long-term interests of our shareholders.
+We urge shareholders to read the "Compensation Discussion and Analysis" section of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives.
+We also encourage you to review the 2019 Summary Compensation Table and other related compensation tables and narratives, which provide detailed information on the compensation of our named executive officers.
+Our Board and our Compensation Committee believe that the policies and procedures described and explained in the "Compensation Discussion and Analysis" are effective in achieving our goals, and that the compensation of our named executive officers reported in this Proxy Statement has supported and contributed to the Company's recent and long-term success.
 Accordingly, we ask our shareholders to vote "FOR" the approval of our executive compensation on a non-binding advisory basis.

-OUR BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL, ON A NON-BINDING ADVISORY BASIS, OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+OUR BOARD RECOMMENDS A VOTE "FOR" THE FOLLOWING NON-BINDING RESOLUTION